The Best VPNs for Japan

 What We Don’t Like

-- macOS app has some bugs
+- MacOS app has some bugs

 - Static IP Addresses

-- Not exceptional customer support
+- Not the best customer support

 2. Surfshark - Best Mobile Phone VPN for Japan